imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/exceptions.md

 1. **try Block**: The `try` block contains code that might raise an exception.
 If an exception occurs, the rest of the `try` block is skipped, and control is transferred to the `except` block.

 2. **except Block**: This block catches the exception.
 We can catch specific exceptions (e.g., `except ZeroDivisionError`) or use a general `except Exception` to catch any exception.
-The exception object is optionally bound to a variable, allowing We to access the error details.
+The exception object is optionally bound to a variable, allowing us to access the error details.

 3. **else Block**: The `else` block, if present, will run only if no exceptions were raised in the `try` block.
 It’s useful for code that should execute if everything goes well, such as clean up operations or actions after successful execution.